vkbo/novelWriter/docs/source/usage_typography.rst

 With the auto-replace feature enabled (see :ref:`a_ui_edit_auto`), multiple hyphens are converted automatically to short and long dashes, and three dots to ellipsis.
-The last auto-replace can always be reverted with the undo command :kbd:`Ctrl`:kbd:`Z`, reverting the text to what you typed before the automatic replacement occurred.
+The last auto-replace can always be reverted with the undo command :kbd:`Ctrl+Z`, reverting the text to what you typed before the automatic replacement occurred.

 In addition, "Figure Dash" is available.
 The Figure Dash is a dash that has the same width as the numbers of the same font, for most fonts.
 It helps to align numbers nicely in columns when you need